juanfernandes/juanfernandes-uk/src/blog/add-your-site-to-eleventy-leaderboard.md

 - performance benchmarks
 - eleventy
 - 11ty
-customPostImg: 'intro--code-img'
+customPostImg: intro--code-img
-date: 2020-12-10T00:00:00+01:00
+date: 2020-12-09T23:00:00Z
 tags:
 - eleventy
 - ssg

 ---
 <p class="lead">The Eleventy (11ty) leaderboard benchmarks websites built with Eleventy over time.</p>

-TL;DR - You need to add your site to the via GitHub to the eleventy site repository and create a pull request for it to be included in the leaderboards.
+TL;DR - You need to add your site via GitHub to the eleventy website repository and create a pull request for it to be included in the leaderboards.

 {% cloudinaryImage "/eleventy-leaderboards.jpg", "q_auto,f_auto", "Screenshot of the Eleventy Leaderboards top 5" %}

 <hr>

 ## Let's get started
-1. Go to the eleventy GitHub repository - [https://github.com/11ty/11ty-website](https://github.com/11ty/11ty-website)
+1. Go to the eleventy website GitHub repository - [https://github.com/11ty/11ty-website](https://github.com/11ty/11ty-website)
 2. Navigate to `/_data/sites` - here you will find `JSON` files - each one represents a website built with Eleventy and ones shown on the leaderboard
 3. Now you need to create your own `JSON` file for your website, so click on the **_Add file_** button and then on the dropdown click on **_Create new file_**